Cihad Baban

-Mustafa Cihad Baban (Cihad also spelled Cihat; 26 September 1911 – 28 September 1984) was a Turkish journalist, author, and a parliamentary deputy in the 1950s and 1960s.
+Mustafa Cihad Baban (Cihad also spelled Cihat; 26 September 1911 – 28 September 1984) was a Turkish journalist, author and politician.
+He was a parliamentary deputy in the 1950s and 1960s.

 Background

 Baban was born in Istanbul, where he attended Galatasaray High School, and graduated from Istanbul University in 1934.

 Career

 As a journalist, Baban contributed to newspapers including Son Posta, Yeni Sabah, Cumhuriyet, and Tercüman, and he was one of the founders of the Turkish Journalists' Association in 1946.
 He also wrote a variety of books.

 Baban was elected in the 1946 general election for the Democratic Party, representing Istanbul.
-He was re-elected in the 1950 general election and 1954 general election, representing Izmir Province until the 1957 elections, in which he was not elected.
+He was re-elected in the 1950 general election and 1954 general election, representing İzmir Province until the 1957 elections, in which he was not elected.

-He was a member of the constituent assembly which wrote the 1961 Constitution of Turkey, and was Minister of Tourism and Promotion (January to August 1961) in the 1960-1 post-coup government of Cemal Gürsel.
+He was a member of the constituent assembly which wrote the 1961 Constitution of Turkey, and was Minister of Tourism and Promotion (January to August 1961) in the 1960–1961 post-coup government of Cemal Gürsel.
 In the October 1961 general election he was elected again for the Republican People's Party representing Istanbul, and in the 1965 general election representing Çanakkale.
-He later served as Minister of Culture in the 1980-3 post-coup government of Bülend Ulusu.
-He died in Ankara.
+He later served as Minister of Culture in the 1980–1983 post-coup government of Bülend Ulusu.

+He died in Ankara on 28 September 1984.